photomultiplier/PirateBounties/README.md

 ## How to install

-Download the `.jar` file from the "Releases" section and copy it in the `plugins` directory of yout Spigot installation.
+Download the `.jar` file from the "Releases" section and copy it in the `plugins` directory of your Spigot installation.

 ## How it works